typedb/typedb-docs/03-client-api/00-overview.md

 **Keep the number of operations per transaction minimal**.
 Although it is possible to commit a write transaction once after many operations, long transactions can lead to memory issues and computational overheads due to conflicting operations between transactions.
 It is best to keep the number of queries per transaction minimal, even one query per transaction where feasible.
 This also makes re-trying transactions that fail due to write-write conflicts much simpler in application code.

 **Take advantage of asynchronous queries where possible.** This cuts down and masks network round-trip costs and increases your throughput.
-All queries can safely be made asynchronous, as async queries within a transaction are executed sequentially on the server-side.
+For example, if you are performing 10 match queries in a transaction, it's best to send them all to the server _before_ iterating over any of their answers.

 ## Available Clients
 Grakn currently supports clients for: